adamkstock/UFCFFL-15-M---Parallel-computing/README.md

         file 2.c compiles with -
                 - gcc 2.c -o test2
-        this file can be compild without switches
+        this file can be compiled without switches

         files 10 and higher compile with -
                 - mpicc -g (source).c -o (compiled file) -fopenmp -lcrypto